Charleston – November 21st

-According to the internet this was indeed true in 2016.
-We do see why, with the rich culture, cuisine and historical architecture.
-We arrived yesterday and immediately went to McLeod Plantation yesterday.
+In 2016 Charleston was named the #1 Tourist Destination in the U.S, Canada and the World… We do see why, with the rich culture, cuisine and historical architecture.
+We arrived yesterday and immediately went to McLeod Plantation.
 Our tour guide was a young student who had a masters in archeology, so her delivery of content was from the aspect of how the landscape and architecture could teach us about the people who once lived on this land.
-The generations of slaves who lived on this sea island cotton plantation where the Gullah Geechee people.
+The generations of slaves who lived on this sea island cotton plantation were the Gullah Geechee people.

 On a high note, the trees on the property were just amazing.
 These pictures do not do them justice.
 They were HUGE